 For Visitors to the Ross-Blakely law Library, there is patron access to WestlawNext and LexisNexis Academic in the reading room area of the library.
 The College of Law provides Westlaw and LexisNexis passwords to its law faculty, staff, and students

 HeinOnline is available on the ASU computer network, including remote access for ASU faculty, staff, and students.

 State Bar of Arizona website

 The law library has hundreds of items published by the State Bar of Arizona.
-Most current materials are on reserve or Arizona reference.
-The rest are in the state collection on 3rd.
 The following list is a limited selection of popular bar publications.
-To see a complete list, search the library catalog for AUTHOR: State Bar of Arizona.
+To see a complete list, search the library catalog for AUTHOR: State

 The following publications are primarily current awareness tools, but they also include some articles and columns on legal issues.

 JOHN J. ROSS - WILLIAM C. BLAKLEY LAW LIBRARY

 PO BOX 877806 • 1102 S MCALLISTER AVE • TEMPE, AZ 85287-7806 • 480-965-6144 • FAX: 480-965-4283